jg925/ocaml-tetris/INSTALL.md

 3. In terminal, enter `export DISPLAY=:0`, making sure not to have spaces around the equals

+## Mac instructions

+To install the Graphics package:

+1. Run `opam install graphics` in terminal, and install any missing dependencies.

 # Instructions to run Tetris